 Section 7 Scheduling of Elections

 Elections are scheduled by Congregational Council and customary notice thereof is given accordingly.
-They are conducted within the framework of a General Meeting and are included in the agenda in terms of Section 15(e) of the Congregational Code.
+They are conducted within the framework of a General Meeting and are included in the Agenda in terms of Section 15(e) of the Congregational Code.

 Section 8 Nominations